Starmer indicates partial U-turn over winter fuel payments squeeze

 He said the Government will “only make decisions we can afford” and will therefore look at this as part of a “fiscal event” – indicating a change will not be announced before the Chancellor’s autumn budget.

-Conservative Party leader Kemi Badenoch challenged Sir Keir over the “U-turn”, calling him “desperate”.
+Conservative Party leader Kemi Badenoch challenged Sir Keir in the Commons, calling him “desperate” and asking how the public could trust him again.

-The Prime Minister said: “As the economy improves, we want to take measures that will impact on people’s lives, and therefore we will look at the threshold, but that will have to be part of a fiscal event.”
+She later said it was a “joke” for Sir Keir to say he was reacting to an improving economy after figures showed inflation in April rocketed to its highest level in more than a year.

-Mrs Badenoch said: “I wonder how the public feel about a man who can’t give a straight answer to a simple question, and you look at all of them behind him, all of them cheering: when this inevitable U-turn on winter fuel comes – and it will, from a desperate Prime Minister – what will he say to the 348 MPs who went over the top and voted for the winter fuel cut last September?
+She said she would like to see pensioners on £11,000 to £15,000 a year getting winter fuel payments and that it will be “too late” if Sir Keir waits until the autumn budget to set out the details.

 Liberal Democrat leader Sir Ed Davey pressed Sir Keir to reverse his cuts to the winter fuel payment in full.